MapsPeople/web-ui/packages/map-template/.github/README.md

 ### Running the app on other devices

 Instead of running `npm start`, run `npm run start:network`.
 This will expose the Map Template on an IP on the local network.
-The console output will tell you which adress, which you can then open in a browser on a device connected to the same network.
+The console output will tell you the address, which you can then open in a browser on a device connected to the same network.
 For example `http://10.0.2.3:3000/`.

 ### Adding Google Maps API Keys or Mapbox Access Tokens